 Sebastian Summo Elias

-SEBASTIAN SUMMO ELIAS
+SEBASTIAN D. SUMMO ELIAS, M.S.

-Research Project: Validating a species distribution model for the Western Ribbonsnake (Thamnophis proximus) in eastern New Mexico
+Thesis Research: Distribution, habitat use, and conservation ecology of the Western Ribbonsnake (Thamnophis proximus) in eastern New Mexico

 Education: